Corey Ray: Professional career

-Ray was added to the Brewers 40-man roster following the 2019 season.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+On November 20, 2019, the Brewers added Ray to their 40-man roster to protect him from the Rule 5 draft.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 On April 24, 2021, Ray was promoted to the major leagues for the first time.
 He made his MLB debut that day as a pinch hitter for Freddy Peralta, recording a walk, scoring a run, and moving to right field later in the game.

-He was outrighted to Triple-A on June 17, 2022.
-He became a free agent after the season.
+On June 17, 2022, Ray was removed from the 40-man roster and sent outright to the Triple-A Nashville Sounds.
+In 75 games split between Nashville and Biloxi, he slashed .219/.268/.420 with 13 home runs, 44 RBI, and 10 stolen bases.
+Ray elected free agency following the season on November 10.

+Coaching career

+On March 13, 2023, it was announced that the Chicago Cubs had hired Ray to serve as the bench coach for their Single–A affiliate, the Myrtle Beach Pelicans.

+On February 5, 2024, Ray was named the manager of Chicago's rookie–level affiliate, the Arizona Complex League Cubs.